Skip to main content

 • character development

-• “I do like Alex a lot; he definitely has a nice character design and personality too.”
+• “I do like Alex a lot as well.
+He definitely has a nice character design and personality too.”

-• “The story was pretty interesting; I really loved the art style and character design.”
+• “The story was pretty interesting; it didn't have me hooked or anything, but I did want to see what would happen next.
+I really loved the art style, and enemy and character design though.”

 • “It's not that strong character design can't include appeal, but here it dominates the presentation so much that it becomes distasteful and detracts from the rest of the game.”